 Arriving in the U.S. and Checking in at SBP

-On arriving into the U.S., an international scholar/visitor will need to attend a new hire check-in/orientation with SBP Human Resource Office.
-At SBP La Jolla campus, the new hire check-in/orientation is located in Building 1.
+On arriving into the U.S., an international scholar/visitor will need to attend a new hire check-in/orientation with the SBP Human Resources Office.
+At the SBP La Jolla campus, the check-in/orientation is located in Building 1.
 If the scholar/visitor will visit our Lake Nona location, they will not meet in La Jolla for their check-in.
 More information regarding check-in will be sent directly to the scholar/visitor prior to their arrival from the Human Resources Office.

-After meeting with Human Resources, the international scholar/visitor will then check-in and attend a visa orientation with the International Office Staff.
-As SBP International Office is located in La Jolla, California, visa orientations at Sanford Burnham Prebys Medical Discovery Institute at Lake Nona will be conducted by phone or video conference (SKYPE).
-To maintain immigration status all international scholars/visitors are required to check in with SBP International Office and receive a visa orientation when they arrive at the Institute.
-It is important to comply with this requirement as failure to do so may impact your immigration status and ability to remain in the U.S.
+After meeting with Human Resources, the international scholar/visitor will then check-in and attend a visa orientation with International Services Staff.
+As SBP International Services is located in La Jolla, California, visa orientations at SBP in Lake Nona, Florida will be conducted by phone or video conference (SKYPE).
+To maintain immigration status, all international scholars/visitors are required to check-in with SBP International Services and receive a visa orientation when they arrive at the Institute. *It is important to comply with this requirement as failure to do may impact immigration status and ability to remain in the U.S.

 All international scholars/visitors should bring the following documents with them to their visa orientation:

-• Proof of Health Insurance coverage (for J-1 Research Scholars)
+- Proof of Health Insurance coverage (for J-1 Research Scholar)